 By CCI Team

-What makes matters more complicated is that each state has its own interpretation on the subject of dangerous clients and the related duty to warn/duty to protect in accordance to their own statutes and state law.
+What makes matters more complicated is that each state has its own interpretation on the subject of dangerous clients and the related duty to warn/duty to protect in accordance with their own statutes and state law.
 As a practitioner, it is important to know state confidentiality laws as to understand when the law permits or requires disclosures from you in dangerous client situations.
 It is also critical to know the following:

 What is the duty in your state?